cagilalsac/RMSCTIS/ReadMe.txt

 Roadmap:

-1) In the DataAccess layer, entities are created.
+1) In the DataAccess layer, entities are created by inheriting from the Record abstract base class.

 2) In the DataAccess layer, MySql.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Tools
 and Microsoft.EntityFrameworkCore.SqlServer packages are downloaded through NuGet.